rebeccah16/rebeccah16.github.io/collections/_posts/2024-12-07-intro-to-rl.md

 ![][image1]

+Trying.
 Just over ten years ago, Tim Wagner walked down a chain-link fenced office corridor towards The Chop[^1].
 In his hand he held an Amazon 6-pager.
 Inside The Chop, already reading and annotating Wagner’s 6-pager, was Andy Jassy, then head of AWS and today CEO of the entire jungle.
 How stressed was Wagner feeling as he approached the door?
 This wasn’t a room named for charity and second chances. $Q(s_t,a_t)$ and last time

 $$Q(s_t,a_t)=\pi(a|s)$$